knative/docs/docs/eventing/getting-started.md

 Since this guide uses manual curl requests to send events, the final subcomponent you will need to make is an event producer called a `Pod`.
 The `Broker` is only exposed from within the Kubernetes cluster, so you will run the curl request from there.

-1. Copy the following code:
+1. To create the `Pod`, enter the following command:

 ```sh
 kubectl -n default apply -f - << END